Horror fiction: 21st century

-Best-selling book series of contemporary times exist in genres related to horror fiction, such as the werewolf fiction urban fantasy Kitty Norville books by Carrie Vaughn (2005 onward).
+Best-selling book series of contemporary times exist in genres related to horror fiction, such as the Kitty Norville books by Carrie Vaughn that contain blend werewolf fiction and urban fantasy (2005 onward).
 Horror elements continue to expand outside the genre.
 The alternate history of more traditional historical horror in Dan Simmons's 2007 novel The Terror sits on bookstore shelves next to genre mash ups such as Pride and Prejudice and Zombies (2009), and historical fantasy and horror comics such as Hellblazer (1993 onward) and Mike Mignola's Hellboy (1993 onward).
 Horror also serves as one of the central genres in more complex modern works such as Mark Z. Danielewski's House of Leaves (2000), a finalist for the National Book Award.
-There are many horror novels for teens, such as The Monstrumologist by Rick Yancey (2009).
-Additionally, many movies, particularly animated ones, use a horror aesthetic.
+Like Danielewski, many authors have opted to publish their works online, with notable examples including Ben Drowned by Alex Hall and Candle Cove by Kris Straub.
+There are many horror novels for children and teens, such as R. L. Stine's Goosebumps series or The Monstrumologist by Rick Yancey.
+Additionally, many movies for young audiences, particularly animated ones, use horror aesthetics and conventions (for example, ParaNorman).
 These are what can be collectively referred to as "children's horror".
-Although it's unknown for sure why children enjoy these movies (as it seems counter-intuitive), it is theorized that it is the grotesque monsters that fascinate kids.
+Although it is unknown for sure why children enjoy these movies (as it seems counter-intuitive), it is theorized that it is, in part, grotesque monsters that fascinate kids.
 Tangential to this, the internalized impact of horror television programs and films on children is rather under-researched, especially when compared to the research done on the similar subject of violence in TV and film's impact on the young mind.
 What little research there is tends to be inconclusive on the impact that viewing such media has.